 Those who earn a Biosystems engineering degree typically focus their careers on the environment.
 However, instead of taking up residence in a tree to save the Earth, these planet champions use their education and natural talents to come up with environmentally friendly fuel sources or new ways to preserve water.
 With this degree, you can work for a variety of companies.
 You can also hold different kinds of jobs.
-Five jobs for those with a degree in Biosystems engineering are:
+Five of the top biosystems engineering jobs include:

 • Research laboratory engineer